elkham07/elkham07/README.md

 - [**Aivio**](https://github.com/elkham07/aivio) – AI-powered social media strategy tool designed to transform any URL into high-quality content in seconds.
 - [**Aethetic-Finds**](https://github.com/elkham07/Aesthetic-Finds) – minimalist platform designed for curating and showcasing premium home decor.
 It allows users to build a personalized gallery of products integrated with **Amazon**

+---

+###  Currently

+- Building robust applications and automation scripts using **Python**.
+- QA Engineering: Focusing on software quality, testing methodologies, and ensuring seamless user experiences.
+- Web Development: Crafting modern, responsive websites with a focus on clean UI and efficient architecture.
+- Open to: Collaborative projects, backend/QA roles, and new challenges in the tech space.

+---

+### Connect
+- Email: elkhammamedov@gmail.com
+- Telegram: [@Ilyukha_Az3r] (https://web.telegram.org/a/)